Adventure in Eagle River

 The complex of log buildings, surrounded by pines and built by the Civilian Conservation Corps in the 1930s, is arranged around a large oval, crossed by tracks on which students practice before vans take them to nearby trails.

-Snowmobilers were whizzing past the renovated rail depot, where volunteers have built an ice palace since 1938.
+Snowmobilers were whizzing past the renovated rail depot, where volunteers have built an ice palace since 1938, when conditions allow.
 In the parking lot of the depot, now the visitors' center, Paul Vangelisti of Plainfield, Ill., was waiting for his family to catch up.